 As well as information and guidance, the toolkit provides a four step approach to managing the risks from Ash Dieback:

-- Raising Awareness - 2.
-Preparing an Ash Dieback Action Plan
+- 1. Raising Awareness

+- 2. Preparing an Ash Dieback Action Plan

+- 3. How to take action and respond to Ash Dieback

+- 4. Recovery and Adaption

 Ash Dieback 2 / 4